artineering-io/flair-docs/flair/materials/flair-shader.md

 {: .info}

 ##### Wobble Motion
 Defines the amount of motion offset of the wobble, generating streaks of motion under animation.
-For this attribute to show it's effect, make sure that velocity is enabled in the _Globals_ node and in the material.
+For this attribute to show its effect, make sure that velocity is enabled in the _Globals_ node and in the material.

 <figure>
     <video autoplay loop muted playsinline style="height:152px">